Adrianjewell91/how-to-code/README.md

 Trust in the author's opinion.
 He is a software engineer with several years of experience.
 He taught himself how to code as a teenager, and later on, did a coding bootcamp to help himself break into the field.
 He worked in the industry, and also worked full-time as a coding instructor.
 During this time, he learned a valuable lesson:

-    Planning correctly will allow the problem solver to easily teach him/herself anything programming-related.
+    Thinking correctly will allow the problem solver to easily teach him/herself anything programming-related.

 Study this document, and you will be able to master any skill in coding, and more, in a very short time, without any hand-holding that usually happens in online courses, and that will make you very powerful.